Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Background and Related Work

-Multi-objective optimization (MOO) optimizes two or more potentially conflicting objectives simultaneously.
-Unlike single-objective optimization, MOO does not produce a single solution, but a \textit{set} of Pareto-optimal solutions, where no objective can be improved without degrading another \citep{pareto-manual71a}.
+Multi-objective optimization (MOO) simultaneously optimizes two or more potentially conflicting objectives.
+It produces a \textit{set} of Pareto-optimal solutions, instead of a single solution, where no objective can be improved without degrading another \citep{pareto-manual71a}.
 This set, known as the Pareto front, represents the trade-off surface among objectives:

-In hyperparameter optimization (HPO), MOO is often tackled using either evolutionary algorithms or Bayesian optimization \citep{moraleshernandez-air22a}.
-A well-known and frequently used evolutionary approach is NSGA-II~\citep{deb-tec02a}, which maintains solution diversity and convergence through non-dominated sorting and crowding distance.
+MOO is often tackled using either evolutionary algorithms or Bayesian optimization \citep{moraleshernandez-air22a}.
+A well-known evolutionary approach is NSGA-II~\citep{deb-tec02a}, which handles the multiple objectives and maintains solution diversity through non-dominated sorting and crowding distance.
+ParEGO \citep{knowls-evoco06a} is a prominent Bayesian method for HPO that facilitates standard surrogate-based optimization by converting MOO problems into a series of single-objective problems via random scalarization weight sampling:

-Among Bayesian optimization methods, ParEGO \citep{knowls-evoco06a} is widely used.
-It converts a multi-objective problem into a single-objective one by randomly sampling scalarization weights, enabling standard surrogate-based optimization techniques: